Chapter 6: Structural Identification of Organic Compounds: IR and NMR Spectroscopy

 Degree of unsaturation =(2n+2)-x/2=(2x5+2)-12/2=0

-From what we learned about the degree of unsaturation, zero degree means there is no any ring nor double bond in the structure, that means all the compounds in this question have open chain structures with single bonds only.
-With one oxygen atom involved, the possible functional group therefore will be open chain alcohol, or open chain ether.
+From what we learned about the degree of unsaturation, zero degree means there is no ring nor double bond in the structure, which means all the compounds in this question have open chain structures with single bonds only.
+With one oxygen atom involved, the possible functional group, therefore, will be open-chain alcohol, or open-chain ether.

 Step 2: Narrow down the possible functional groups with IR information.

-IR indicate that there is noany strong bands at above 3000 cm-1 for the compound, that exclude the option of alcohol, so the only choice left is the open chain ether.
+IR indicates that there are no strong bands above 3000 cm-1 for the compound, that exclude the option of alcohol, so the only choice left is the open chain ether.

 Step 3: Use available spectroscopy data (mainly 1H NMR, with 13C NMR as supporting if available) to identify discrete parts of the structure.

-Step 4: Try to put the pieces of the puzzle together, and double check if everything fit the available data.
+Step 4: Try to put the pieces of the puzzle together, and double-check if everything fits the available data.

 Step 3 and 4 are the most challenging parts since there is no simple rule to follow about how to do that.
-It takes practices to do the interpretation of 1H NMR signals and translating that into the structure of unknown compound.
+It takes practice to do the interpretation of 1H NMR signals and translate them into the structure of the unknown compound.
 Checking the four aspects of 1H NMR as we learned in section 6.6.5.
-The relative integration areas are given for this question to make it bit easier.
+The relative integration areas are given for this question to make it a bit easier.

 Solutions: